What is Green Marketing?

-As the name suggests, green marketing refers to the marketing of any product with the idea of it being environmentally sustainable.
+As the name suggests, Green Marketing refers to the marketing of any product with the idea of it being environmentally sustainable.
 This type of marketing is getting popular nowadays because people are concerned about buying good outcomes for their planet.
 This type of marketing involves different products, i.e., the material used in the product needs to be eco-friendly, the packaging has to be environment friendly.
-In addition, the value-added product must focus on communicating its green benefits.
+In addition, the value-added product must focus on communicating its green marketing strategies benefits.

-Besides making environment-friendly products, business owners can also follow these steps as a part of their green marketing strategy.
+Besides making environment-friendly products, business owners can also follow these steps as a part of their strategy for marketing.

-1. Opting for electronic marketing and skipping paper advertisements.
+1. Opting for electronic marketing campaign and skipping paper advertisements.

 2. Using eco-friendly ink and paper for printing